 An assessment panel consisting of a chair (professor), one academic and one practitioner will scrutinise the documents, inform the university of other documentation and materials they may wish to consult and then visit the university to assess the resources available.

 Result of Assessment

-The Co-Chair of Standards (Accreditation) will endeavour to communicate the decision of the assessment panel to the university as soon as practical and no later than 2 weeks after the next Society's Standards Committee meeting.
+The Chair of the Accreditation Sub-Committee (ASC) will endeavour to communicate the decision of the assessment panel to the university as soon as practical and no later than 2 weeks after the next Society's Accreditation Sub-Committee meeting.

 The university courses that receive accreditation will be reviewed on an annual basis by an assessor.

 For more information on university course accreditation, contact the Co-Chair of the Standards Committee (Accreditation) on email@example.com or contact the FSSoc offices.